 Creating Your Vision Board Online

-An online or digital vision board is especially effective for those who are often on their computer or a mobile device because you see it regularly.
-The more you look at the images, the more your brain will prioritize them.
+An online or digital vision board is especially effective for those who are often on their computer or a mobile device because they see it regularly.
+The more the attention is on the images, the more your brain will prioritize them.

 Next, start collecting images and words that are inspiring or capture the essence of your wishes.
 There are several programs to help you create a digital image, slideshow, or screen saver.
 Pinterest is one way, or for a more detailed version, a tool called Mind Movies is a digital vision board that allows you to create a movie of your ideal life with hundreds of available images.
 Or platforms like Canva can help you create a graphic to use as a screensaver for your computer or mobile devices for a simplified version.